UAL-RE/ReQUIAM_csv/README.md

  3. Documentation capabilities via comments and version history management
  4. Ability to grant access to University of Arizona Libraries staff for coordinated maintenance

 With the above Google Sheet that is imported as a CSV file using `pandas`, it generates a CSV file called `data/research_themes.csv`.
 There are two versions of this file:
 - [stable](https://raw.githubusercontent.com/ualibraries/DataRepository_research_themes/master/DataRepository_research_themes/data/research_themes.csv): Trusted version
 - [develop](https://raw.githubusercontent.com/ualibraries/DataRepository_research_themes/develop/DataRepository_research_themes/data/research_themes.csv): Under development

+The [workflow](#workflow) describes how version control will be conducted with these two different branches.
+In general, after a maintainer implements a change to the Google Doc, s/he will perform an update to the `develop` branch.
+Once that has been reviewed and the content is good, a pull request will be done to merge into the `master` branch.

 ## Getting Started